Find answers to and guidance on our most frequently asked questions.

 When will I be able to access other electronic resources on my own device?

-Providing that the pilot is successful, we will start a programme of work to enable access to other subscribed eresources via Readers’ own devices.
-We can, however, only enable access to a resource if the publisher licence permits it.
+We can only enable access to a resource if the publisher licence permits it.
 We have hundreds of resources; it will take some time to transfer access to the new model, and we are unable to specify when a particular resource will become available on your personal device.

 I can access resources remotely via my public library.
 Why can't you offer me the same access?